 A CBD-rich hemp extract will help manage sensitivity to noise but I've found that adding a combination of botanicals and herbs, like Valerian Root, Passionflower, and Chamomile, will give the best protection.
 Bailey's No More Wiggles includes all of these with an increased amount of CBD and you'll find that will do just the trick.
 It's certainly what Bailey's having this coming 4th of July!

-*With the 4th of July landing on a Saturday this year we recommend starting your pet on CBD as early as July 2nd and continue through at least July 5th.
-Start CBD before noon and continue to dose every 4-6 hours through 11 pm to ensure your animal is fully prepared for whatever happens during the day AND night.
-A sleeping calm dog is much better than an overactive stressed animal.
+On Independence Day, start CBD before noon and continue to dose every 4-6 hours through 11 pm to ensure your animal is fully prepared for whatever happens during the day AND night.
+A sleeping, calm dog is much better than an overactive stressed animal.

 Remember CBD may take up to an hour to start taking effect, so plan accordingly.